Pashupatinath Temple: History

 Pashupatinath Temple is the oldest Hindu temple in Kathmandu.
-The temple is considered to be pre-Vedic in its origin and according to Nepal Mahatmaya and Himvatkhanda of Skanda Purana, the deity here gained great fame as Pashupati.
+The temple is considered to be pre-vedic in its origin and according to Nepal Mahatmaya and Himvatkhanda of Skanda Purana, the deity here gained great fame as Pashupati.

 As per Shiva Purana, the linga of Pashupatinath that lies in Nepal has the capacity to fulfill all desires, and the story of Pashupatinath is narrated along with the greatness of Kedareshwara (Kedarnath) in the 9th chapter of "Koti-Rudra Samhita" which describes the journey of Pandavas in the search of Shiva.
 After Pandavas perform much penance, Shiva who had hidden himself underground in the form of a bull, reappears with his head in Pashupatinath, hump in Kedarnath, face in Rudranath, arms in Tungnath and navel in Madhyamaheshwar.

-One legend says that Shiva and Parvati took the form of antelopes in the forest on the Bagmati river's east bank.
-The gods later caught up with him and grabbed him by one of his horns, forcing him to resume his divine form.
-The broken horn was worshipped as a linga, but over time it was buried and lost.
-Centuries later a herdsman found one of his cows showering the earth with milk, and after digging at the site, he discovered the divine linga of Pashupatinath.

 Pashupatinath Temple's existence is recorded as early as 400 CE.
 The ornamented pagoda houses the linga of Shiva.
-According to Gopalraj Aalok Vhat, the temple was built by Prachanda Deva, a Licchavi king.
+According to Gopal Raj Vamshavali, the temple was built by Prachanda Deva, a Licchavi king.
 Another chronicle states that Pashupatinath Temple was in the form of Linga shaped Devalaya before Supuspa Deva constructed a five-storey temple of Pashupatinath in this place.
 As time passed, the temple needed to be repaired and renovated.
 It is known that this temple was reconstructed by a medieval king named Shivadeva (1099–1126 CE).
 It was renovated by Ananta Malla adding a roof to it.
 Further temples have been erected around the two-storied temple, including the Vaishnava temple complex with a Rama temple from the 14th century and the Guhyeshwari Temple mentioned in an 11th-century manuscript, overtime.
 The current form of the temple was renovated in 1692 CE after the previous structures were affected by termites and earthquakes.

-The main temple complex of Pashupatinath and the sanctum sanctorum was left untouched, but some of the outer buildings in the complex were damaged by the April 2015 Nepal earthquake.